-- CBDCE Recognizes that the advancement and dissemination of new diabetes information may not occur at the same rate in different areas of the United States. - ▶ CBDCE has developed the following policies. - One Year New medical advances, guidelines, or pharmaceuticals will be included in CDCES Exam no sooner than one year after the information is released. - Immediately New diagnostic criteria or specific guidelines impacting diabetes care and education and/or treatment of diabetes which are released nationally and identified as effective immediately may be including in the examination at any time.
+CBDCE Recognizes that the advancement and dissemination of new diabetes information may not occur at the same rate in different areas of the United States.
+CBDCE has developed the following policies.
+One Year - New medical advances, guidelines, or pharmaceuticals will be included in CDCES Exam no released.
+Immediately - New diagnostic criteria or specific guidelines impacting diabetes care and education and/or treatment of diabetes which are released nationally and identified as effective immediately may be including in the examination at any time.